 Long-term support and monitoring success

 We work with our project partners over several years to establish sustainable care together.
-We help them to determine the next logical project development steps – such as training sessions for local staff or the purchase of new equipment, for example.
+We help them to determine the next logical project development steps – such as training sessions for local staff or the purchase of new equipment.
 In doing so, we lay an important foundation for ongoing further professionalization of the audiological care.
 For the monitoring of success, each of our cooperation partners is obliged to submit a comprehensive report twice a year, containing precise details on the progress of the project and their use of donations.